 Will Amazon Lending launch in Australia and if so how would it compare?

 Amazon Lending could still be a little way off in Australia.
 In fact, Amazon has even stopped offering small business loans in Japan which was one of its core markets.
-In conjunction Amazon has also recently begun a large recruitment drive for credit analysts and finance experts from financial services firms.
-So it would appear that, rather assuringly, Amazon is still investing into this division but looking to get the core offering correct before any further expansion.
+In conjunction, Amazon has also recently begun a large recruitment drive for credit analysts and finance experts from financial services firms.
+So it would appear that, rather assuringly, Amazon is still investing in this division but looking to get the core offering correct before any further expansion.
 The firm is at least looking to do things correctly and responsibly.

 If Amazon Lending is to launch in Australia there’s also the question of whether this would even be the right option for Australia’s small businesses.
-Arguably it could be a very good option for Amazon only sellers.
+Arguably it could be a very good option for Amazon-only sellers.
 Amazon would have extensive data of your only sales channel and will be able to offer a favourable rate of interest based on 100% oversight of your sales channel.
 For small businesses selling direct or on other marketplaces it may not prove as strong an option.

 The other key benefit Amazon Lending provides is they open up credit opportunities to the small business market who would traditionally struggle to receive any form of loan from a bank.
 This issue, however, is exactly one of the core issues that other small business loan providers in Australia like Prospa or GetCapital, or even lender from our small business loan comparison, solve too.
 Amazon Lending would also be limiting for businesses requiring a greater variety of funding options or repayment terms beyond 12 months.

 View our best Amazon lending alternative for small business here:

 Est. 2011 Est. 2002 Est. 2013 Est. 2018 Est. 2015